SteveHoltRules/ReGex-Tutorial/Develop/gist-template.md

 There are no flags in the example Regex example shown above.

 ### Grouping and Capturing
 () Grouping is a method that is used to evaluate the string.
 The group string can run a match against the criteria in an order for compliance.
+The group capturing can be found by the parenthesis groupings.

 ### Bracket Expressions
 []The bracket highlights a character set.
 There are multiple character sets within this Regex file that are shown within the brackets.

 ### Greedy and Lazy Match
-b\w?
-Creates a match using a "b" - required, plus another (normal) charcater. () A Lazy match takes a preceding quantifier to match against as few characters as possible.
-By default quantifiers are greedy, meaning thaye will match as many characters as possible.
++ Lazy matches allow certain characters to be matched with a preceding quantifier to match against as few characters as possible.
+By default quantifiers are greedy, meaning they will match as many characters as possible.
+Therefore, if the match is not told to be lazy, the validation will continue to be run across the remainder of the string even though the criteria has been matched already.

 ### Boundaries
 (\b) Sets the validation of the end of the word based on the value prior to the boundary.
 A boundary word position between a word character and a non-word character or position start and end of a string. (\B) Not word boundary, this will look the criteria that matches based on the position, so a @\B would mean that an s is required to be followed by another character.